Associate Dean for Academic Affairs

-The foundation of my research and teaching is multiculturalism—an inclusive construct that recognizes that within each person co-existing cultures influence how we interract with one another and with our environments.
+The foundation of my research and teaching is multiculturalism—an inclusive construct that recognizes that within each person co-existing cultures influence how we interact with one another and with our environments.
 I believe that multiculturalism is a context for resilience and leads to culturally responsive interventions that reduce the negative impact of life’s unavoidable stressors on the well-being of children and adolescents of color.

 I am committed to using culturally responsive approaches to prepare school psychologists to work with all children in schools.
 My scholarly work on multiculturalism addresses the importance of understanding, respecting, valuing and incorporating culture in all services with children and families.
 As a result, my research focuses on providing culturally responsive school based interventions that focus on the socio-emotional health of students of color.
 As a psychologist, I design and implement cultural adaptations to evidence based practices, and I also assist school personnel in integrating culturally responsive practices that enhance teacher/student relationships and reduce some of the barriers associated with intractable opportunity gaps for students of color in schools.
 My work is framed around the belief that providing culturally responsive services and promoting resilience within the cultural context creates the path toward serving the “whole child.”
 Above all else, I am an applied researcher (also referred to as translational research).
 I study effective practices for working with children and families and the impact cultural context has on the effectiveness of interventions.
 My ultimate goal is to bridge the gap between research and practice by developing culturally responsive and innovative approaches to emotional and behavioral intervention for all children.

 Ph.D., School Psychology, University of Texas at Austin, 1999